Head of Department

 What level of prior knowledge, attainment and skills are required?

-It is expected that students should have prior dance experience, either GCSE Dance at a Level 6 or above, or independent Dance qualifications (ISTD/IDTA/RAD etc) at a Grade 5, or equivalent, in either Modern, Jazz or Ballet.
+It is expected that students should have prior dance experience or independent Dance qualifications (ISTD/IDTA/RAD etc) at a Grade 5, or equivalent, in either Modern, Jazz or Ballet.

 The course would suit those students who wish to complement academic subjects with a creative course.
 It would also be suitable for those students wanting to pursue a profession in the Arts (either visual or live).